Planning to launch your own React Native video editor app, but wonder what features, filters, and libraries to adopt?

 This often goes beyond guides on how to install and use the SDK.
 Reputable providers can also support you throughout the implementation process.

 These benefits are hard to beat.
-Still, the main caveat is that proprietary SDKs are paid solutions, and this fact keeps some app owners from choosing them over open source options.
+Still, the main caveat is that proprietary SDKs are paid solutions, and this fact keeps some app owners from choosing them over open source ones.
 However, the price pays off in the long run.
-A proprietary SDK lets you save a bunch of time and effort on feature development, effect design, and device compatibility testing.
+A proprietary React Native SDK lets you save a bunch of time and effort on feature development, effect design, and device compatibility testing.

 Still, if you don’t need all those advanced features offered by commercial devkit, consider choosing from open source offerings.

 Note that when talking about any React Native video call SDK there could be two types of them.
 Some provide the core video calling functionality, while others enhance it with additional features: AR effects, voice changes, noise suppression, automatic profanity filtering, etc.

 They can be combined within an app.
 However, unless the SDKs themselves are designed to be integrated with each other, this can cause additional problems and extend time-to-market, instead of shortening it.
 The main React Native video call SDK and its enhancement counterpart can conflict, so marrying them will take time and effort.

 In the case of Banuba Face AR SDK, this issue is solved by native integration with Agora SDK.
 Both of these combined can already give you an MVP of a video chat app and then some.